quixio/quix-cli/docs/Reference/contexts/broker/set.gen.md

 ## Overview

-Sets the address for the local broker of the current context
+Sets the address for the local debug broker of the current context

 **Aliases:** set

 **Usage:**

 ```
-quix contexts broker set <address> [options]
+quix contexts broker set [<address>] [options]
 ```

 **Arguments:**

-- `<address>` : The address for the local broker (ie: localhost:9092)
+- `<address>` : The address for the local debug broker (ie: localhost:19092)

 **Options:**

-- `--enable` : Enables the use of this local broker
+- `--enable` : Enables the use of this local debug broker